AnjanaLP/instagram-2022/README.md

 # Instagram
-An application to duplicate the core functionality of Instagram using Rails 7, implemented in a test driven manner.
+An application to duplicate the core functionality and design of Instagram using Ruby on Rails 7, implemented in a test driven manner.

 ### User profile page
 ![Screenshot](https://i.imgur.com/WbR9m7q.png?1)